ilshad/modern-cljs/doc/tutorial-18.md

-In the [previous tutorial][1] we injected the form validators into the corresponding WUI (Web User Interface) in such a way that the user will be notified with the corresponding error messages when the she/he types in invalid values in the form.
+In the [previous tutorial][1] we injected the form validators into the corresponding WUI (Web User Interface) in such a way that the user will be notified with the corresponding error messages when she/he types in invalid values in the form.
 Although this series of tutorials is mainly dedicated to CLJS, to be respectful with the progressive enhancement strategy, we started to inject the form validators into the server-side code first.

 ## Introduction